heidisu/actor-invaders/README.md

 ### Bonus task 2: Akka Typed

 There is another actor API we haven't talked about yet, the [Akka Typed](https://doc.akka.io/docs/akka/current/typed/index.html).
 One challenge with the `AbstractActor` API we have used so far is that there is no control of what messages an actor will react to, and what messages can be sent to an actor.
 It is easy to loose control over the message flow.
-As the name suggests, the Akka Typed API improves this.
+As the name suggests, the Akka Typed API improves this by create behavoiurs which only respond to given types of messages.
+The API is also more restrictive on what actors can do to other actors, and of the content of the actor context, both which lead to a stronger encapsulation.

 #### Add dependency
 First we need to add the maven dependency for Akka Typed, copy the following lines into your `pom.xml` file.